toxholm/UWMadisonPGSC-PD/README.md

 ### Backup: Professional Websites REMIX

-__When and Where:__ TBD
+__When and Where:__ (If time permits)

 __Overview:__ Professional websites are a great way to promote yourself and your work.
 We will go through a step-by-step walkthrough of how to create your own free, easy to maintain website to make your research available to the world.
 Templates will be provided and there will be time to hack on your website at the end of the seminar.

 __Prerequisites:__ Make an account on [GitHub](https://github.com/) before the session.
 You will get the most out of the seminar if you bring a laptop.